openenergymonitor/guide/source/integrations/openevse.markdown

 *OpenEnergyMonitor have been collaborating with OpenEV to improve energy monitoring integration and control as well as tailoring the setup for use in Europe and the UK.
 This page provides Europe / UK specific setup instructions and considerations.*

+See our [blog post](https://blog.openenergymonitor.org/2017/01/openevse-build/) detailing a full OpenEVSE build review, and usage.

 <a class="btn pull-right" href="https://shop.openenergymonitor.com/ev-charge-controllers/">View in Shop &rarr; </a>

 <br>